-CO1 Remembering the concept of operators, data types, Loops and control K4 statements in Python programming.
-1 CO2 Understanding the concepts of Input / Output operations in file.
-K1 CO3 Applying the concept of functions and exception handling.
-CO4 Analyzing the structures of list, tuples and maintaining dictionaries.
+CO1 Remembering the concept of operators, data types, Loops and control statements in Python programming. o K5 CO2 Understanding the concepts of Input / Output operations in file.
+1 to CO3 Applying the concept of functions and classes. \bowtie CO4 Analyzing the structures of list, tuples and maintaining dictionaries.
+CO5 Justifying the usage of exception handling.